 - Boiling water: after soaking the glass jar, pour boiling water into it and let it sit for a few more minutes.
 The boiling water helps soften the glue even more and it should come off more easily.

 - Razor blade: try using a razor blade to scrape the glue off after it has soaked in oil.
 Because it’s so sharp, the razor blade should get the glue off faster than a dull knife.
 Just be careful not to cut yourself!
+This is a really good tool that holds the razor blade and allows you to scrape safely.
+It even comes with a plastic razor blade which would be perfect for this job!

 How to Remove Labels from Plastic Jars